You are here

 Alternatively, you can obtain a new certificate at your local church office.
 (This document is in Danish).

-In order to get a baptism certificate at Borgerservice you need an address in Copenhagen.
+In order to get a baptism certificate you need an address in Copenhagen.

 If you have problems you can get help at Borgerservice:

 Monday - wednesday: 10:00-17:00